bradwilson/ansible-dev-pc/README.md

 $ ansible-playbook -K _all.yaml
 ```

-You can also run individual files if you'd prefer to take more control over what's executed.
+You will be prompted for your password, so that administrative-level software can be installed. _**You must be a sudoer to run these scripts, otherwise the installation process will fail.**_ You can also run individual files if you'd prefer to take more control over what's executed.

-You will be prompted for your sudo password.
-Most of the operations performed by these scripts require root access.

-_**Since core OS packages are upgraded, it is safest to reboot the PC/VM after running these scripts.
-At a bare minimum,
-many UI shell customizations done here will require you to log out and log back in.**_
+Since core OS packages are upgraded, it is safest to reboot the PC/VM after running these scripts.
+At a bare minimum, many UI shell customizations done here will require you to log out and log back in.

+# Notes on differences between Linux distros

+In general, these scripts are optimized around the experience of users of Ubuntu desktop distributions.
+These

+## Desktop vs. WSL 2 distributions

+Special affordances are made to enable support for WSL 2.
+Most of the GUI customization is not done, though some GUI applications are installed.
+Users will need to install an X server on their machine to run those GUI applications.
+I use (and strongly recommend) X410, which can be found in the [Microsoft Store](https://www.microsoft.com/en-us/p/x410/9nlp712zmn9q?activetab=pivot:overviewtab).

+## Debian (all versions)

+* Alacritty is not available on Debian.
+* Insync is not available on Debian.
+* Microsoft TTF fonts are not available on Debian.

+## Debian 9

+* Flameshot is not available on Debian 9.
+* Gnome Tweaks tool is not available on Debian 9.

+## Debian 10

+* PowerShell Core is not (yet) supported on Debian 10.
+You can [download a v7 preview build manually](https://github.com/powershell/powershell#get-powershell) in the meantime.

+## Pop!_OS desktop 19.10 / Ubuntu desktop 19.10

+* The "Dash to Panel" Gnome extension appears to be broken.